safaboukhris/MERN-Reservation/README.md

 ### Start the application:

-Run the Backend Server:
+-Run the Backend Server:
 yarn dev

-Run the Frontend:
+-Run the Frontend:
-Navigate to the client directory: cd client yarn dev
+Navigate to the client directory:
+- cd client
+- yarn dev

 5. Access the Application: